 With CPE, advertisers select a specific action that the visitor should perform.
 In this scenario, the advertiser only pays if the action is completed.

-For example, an advertiser may decide to pay when a user hovers over rich media expandable ad for at least two seconds.
+For example, an advertiser may decide to pay when a user hovers over a rich media expandable ad for at least two seconds.

 4. Active View CPM (Active View cost-per-thousand impressions)